Luoyu0809/GenshinSupplication/README.md

-# GenshinSupplication A simple matlab file as a trial.
-The first time to meet you on Github!
+# GenshinSupplicatio: A simple matlab file as a trial.
+#The first time to meet you on Github!